-A veteran, serviceperson, reservist, or authorized dependent or group (all or part of whom are veteran, serviceperson, reservist, or authorized dependent) owning an airplane may lease it to this flight school and have exclusive use of the aircraft for flight training.
+Leasing: A student owning an airplane may lease it to this flight school and have exclusive use of the aircraft for flight training.
 The aircraft must meet the requirements prescribed for all aircraft to be used in the course and must be listed in the approved aircraft inventory.
-The leasing arrangement should not result in charges for flight instruction for those owning the aircraft greater than charges made to others not leasing an aircraft to the school.
+The leasing arrangement should not result in charges for flight instruction for those owning the aircraft greater than charges made to others not leasing an aircraft to the school